 The Zoom whiteboard allows for real-time text and drawing features in a synchronous session, although the articulation is not precise.
 If you have an ipad, there are a number of interactive whiteboard apps for this purpose, including AirSketch and Notability– you could then share your iPad screen with students in a Zoom session, for example.
 Several web-based applications exist if neither of these options is feasible, including many that are free.
 One of our favorites is whiteboard.fi.

-For tips on how to foster engagement in online discussions, click here and for ideas about how to foster student engagement asynchronous, click here.
+For tips on how to foster engagement in online discussions, click here and for ideas about how to foster student engagement asynchronously, click here.

 Some ideas include: